Divsth/Chess-AI/README.md

 Uses PyTorch to train and run a CNN Model.
 Trained via lichess.org database: https://database.lichess.org/#evals

-## Instructions to Play Against Predownloaded Model:
+## Instructions to Play Against Pre-downloaded Model:

 1. Download the latest release of Python
 2. Run the following commands in a terminal: